ZERO TRUST COMPUTING

 Authentication is the process of proving one’s identity on the network.
 Protecting a network from external threats is the old security model, which assumed that anything or anyone from inside the network was not a threat.
 This model is no longer applicable and has led to the creation of a better security model, which is zero trust computing.

 ZERO TRUST 101

-Building a zero trust architecture requires dedication and hard work.
-This is a tedious and challenging task, but the fruits of your labour will be rewarding.
-Here are the best practices when implementing a zero trust security framework:
+Building a zero trust architecture requires devotion and difficult work.
+This is a tedious and challenging task, but the fruits of your labor will be rewarding.
+Here are the leading practices when implementing a zero trust security framework:

-Now you know what zero trust computing is and its best practices, as well as the security applications of using a zero trust security framework.
-If you would like to know more about zero trust computing, then please click here.
+Xcitium Now you know what zero trust computing is and its best practices, as well as the security applications of using a zero trust security framework.
+If you would like to know more about zero trust computing.